aravinve/rabbitmq-tuts/Readme.md

 fanout - Broadcasts all the messages it receives to all the queues it knows about.

 We need to tell the exchange to send messages to our queue.
-That relationship between exchange and a queue is called a binding. `QueueBind`
+That relationship between exchange and a queue is called a binding. `QueueBind` - the queue is interested in messages from this exchange

+### Routing

+Bindings can take an extra routingKey parameter.

+In Publisher Side -> Call it as binding key
+In Consumer Side -> Call it as routing key
+But both are same

+Binding key depends on the exchange type!!

+NOTE: Fanout exchanges ignore the routingKey parameter.

+`direct` exchange = a message goes to the queues whose binding key exactly matches the routing key of the message.